 Before a DoD Information Technology (IT) system can operate, it must undergo a formal Assessment & Authorization (A&A) process to verify that it is secure to operate in the expected cybersecurity environment.
-DoD Instruction 8510.01 "Risk Management Framework (RMF) for DoD Information Technology (IT)" documents DoD guidance on implementing the National Institute of Standards and Technology's RMF process - the current DoD verification approach.
+DoD Instruction 8510.01 "Risk Management Framework (RMF) for DoD Information Technology (IT)" documents DoD guidance on implementing the National Institute of Standards and Technology's RMF process - the current DoD verification approach (United States, Department of Defense (DoD), 2016).
 The key part of this process is verifying that the necessary security controls are in place to allow the system both to begin testing (Interim Authorization to Test (IATT)) during the Engineering & Manufacturing Development phase and to fully operate (Authorization to Operate (ATO)) during the Production & Deployment phase.
 Planned cybersecurity testing during the T&E process is essential to inform the Security Controls Assessment (SCA) part of the RMF process.

-The Cybersecurity Test and Evaluation Guidebook (DoD, 25 April 2018) outlines the following 6 Cybersecurity T&E phases:
+The Cybersecurity Test and Evaluation Guidebook (United States, Department of Defense (DoD), 2020) outlines the following 6 Cybersecurity T&E phases:

-- 1. Understand the Cybersecurity Requirements - 2.
-Characterize the Attack Surface - 3.
-Cooperative Vulnerability Identification - 4.
-Adversarial Cybersecurity DT&E - 5.
-Cooperative Vulnerability and Penetration Assessment - 6.
-Adversarial Assessment
+1. Understand the Cybersecurity Requirements

+- 2. Characterize the Attack Surface

+- 3. Cooperative Vulnerability Identification

+- 4. Adversarial Cybersecurity DT&E

+- 5. Cooperative Vulnerability and Penetration Assessment

+- 6. Adversarial Assessment

-These phases occur from pre-Milestone A test planning to cybersecurity T&E after Milestone C. The first four phases primarily support DT&E while the last two phases support OT&E. Section 6.3.1 of this guidebook discusses the role of STAT in test planning.
+These phases occur from pre-Milestone A test planning to cybersecurity T&E after Milestone C (Department of Defense, 2020) (Department of Homeland Security, 2008).
+The first four phases primarily support DT&E while the last two phases support OT&E.